rumca-js/Django-link-archive/README_search.md

 Algorithms are set to benefit investors of companies, not the users.

 Most of algorithms, like YouTubes's, are based on engagment, on what keeps you hooked.
-These are not designed to create a well structured database of information.
+These are not designed to create a well structured database of important information.

+Therefore you will not receive important information, but addictive content.

 Most do not operate as Wikipedia, but operate as a media outlet.
 It suggests more 'recent' news, reactions, opinions.
 It does not propagate scientific news, or data.

 ## But Google algorithm is the best!

 The Google search algorithm could have been the best 10 years ago, but is it the best righ now?

+Could it change it's algorithm during period of 10 years?
+Could it downgrade the experience to boost their sales, or clicks to Google provided services?

-For example Google, after reaching state of monopoly, could lower it's quality.
-Will people be able to find out about that?
+Will people be able ever to find out about big tech algorithm manipulations?

 If Google decreased quality of found entries after the first page.
 Will anybody be able to find out about that?

-Nothing in this world is permament.
-What about monopoly?
-When a company reaches a state where there is no competition, then it often stagnates, and does not evolve, or worse, it could lowever quality of their service?

 ## Conflict of interests